IBM-Cloud/docs-services/services/TestdroidCloud/index.md

 To get started quickly with Testdroid Cloud, complete these steps:

-1. Create an account at [Testdroid Cloud](https://cloud.testdroid.com).
-2. Create an instance of the service from the Bluemix catalog.
+1. Create an instance of the service from the Bluemix catalog.
-3. Open the Testdroid Cloud dashboard to select or upload tests.
+2. Open the Testdroid Cloud dashboard to select or upload tests.

 # Related Links